boltalex389/reborn-tomato/README.md

 Step 3: Type "javascript:" in the address bar in the blooket tab

-Step 4: Paste the rest of the code in and press Enter
+Step 4: Paste the rest of the code in and press Enter.